cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 ## Decision

-TODO
+Based on internal discussions, we have decided to move forward with this design.

 ## Consequences (optional)

 ### Backwards Compatibility

-It is intended that existing SDK modules built using `cosmossdk.io/core` can be integrated into this system with no or minimal changes.
+It is intended that existing SDK modules built using `cosmossdk.io/core` and account handlers built with `cosmossdk.io/x/accounts` can be integrated into this system with zero or minimal changes.

 ### Positive

-TODO
+This design will allow native SDK modules to be built using other languages such as Rust and Zig, and for modules to be executed in different virtual machine environments such as Wasm and the EVM.
+It also extends the concept of a module to first-class accounts in the style of the existing `x/accounts` module and EVM contracts.

 ### Negative

-TODO

 ### Neutral

-TODO
+Similar to other message passing designs, the raw performance invoking a message handler will be slower than a golang method call as in the existing keeper paradigm.

+However, this design does nothing to preclude the continued existence of golang native keeper passing, and it is likely that we can find performance optimizations in other areas to mitigate any performance loss.
+In addition, a cross-language, cross-VM is simply not possible without some overhead.

 ### References